-Going negative sometimes does lead to positive results- at least in case of your paid search campaign!
-When you are playing with keywords, it’s good to think negative first.
+Going negative sometimes does lead to positive results- at least in the case of your paid search campaign!
+When you are playing with keywords, it’s good to think negatively first.
 What it means is to kick out the irrelevant and unwanted keywords from your search query so that you don’t show up in something not related to your target market.

 For this, you can only run a Search Query Report on your best keywords to see their click volume and then for the cost.
 Find the irrelevant ones in the report and mark them as ‘negatives.

 Let’s continue the example we mentioned in the first point – exact and phrase match.

 Now, what if your ad for nightstands appears in the list of one-night stands?
 Spoiler!
 You wouldn’t like your ad to pop up for keywords that are bringing no good to you, i.e., no traffic, no leads, so what do you do?
 Kick them out!
 It’s better to mark such irrelevant keywords as negatives from your paid search campaign to focus only on quality, and relevant traffic.